Perimenopause and Menopause Melbourne

 Management Strategies for Perimenopause and Menopause

-While menopause is a natural stage of life, its symptoms can sometimes interfere with daily activities and quality of life.
-Fortunately, there are several strategies to manage these symptoms effectively.
+While menopause is a normal part of life, its symptoms can disrupt daily routines and overall well-being.
+Thankfully, there are many effective ways to manage these symptoms.

-• Estrogen-Only HRT: Typically prescribed for women who have had a hysterectomy, as there is no risk of uterine cancer.
+• Oestrogen MHT: Typically prescribed for women who have had a hysterectomy, as there is no risk of uterine cancer.

 Non-Hormonal Medications

-For women who cannot or prefer not to use HRT, non-hormonal medications are available to help manage symptoms such as hot flashes and mood changes.
+For women who cannot or prefer not to use MHT, non-hormonal medications are available to help manage symptoms such as hot flashes and mood changes.
 These include:

 Lifestyle Modifications